sabiut/qr-checkin-system/README.md

 - Create and manage events
 - Generate invitations with unique QR codes
+- Generate personalized digital tickets with embedded QR codes
+- Email delivery of tickets to attendees
 - Scan QR codes for check-in
 - Mark attendance status
 - Offline capability for limited connectivity environments
 - Guest management

+## Ticket System

+The system now generates personalized digital tickets for each invitation:

+- **HTML Tickets**: Mobile-optimized for browser viewing
+- **PDF Tickets**: For offline storage and printing
+- **Email Delivery**: Tickets are sent directly to guests via email
+- **Online Access**: Tickets can be viewed online via a direct URL

 ## Tech Stack